aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 For further information and steps, including querying with Athena, please refer to the [AWS Documentation for VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-athena.html).
 It is recommended that Athena analysis be included in a separate playbook and linked to other relevant items.

+### DNS Logs
+DNS Logs is a feature that enables you to capture information about the DNS traffic going to and from network interfaces in your VPC.
+This can be useful in identifying anomalies or high-risk domains.

+### CloudWatch
+Data from EC2 instances and other sources may be [ingested into CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).
+This data may be used to trigger alarms or perform analysis.
+CloudWatch also provides for [anomaly detection](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Anomaly_Detection.html) where enabled.

 ### Endpoint / Host Based
 1. Navigate to your [CloudTrail Dashboard](https://console.aws.amazon.com/cloudtrail)
 1. In the left-hand margin select `Event History`